Splitting fields and general differential Galois theory: Constructed fields

-\begin{statement} Let $L$ be constructed and $\{\,B_\alpha\,\}$ be family of generators.
-Let for each $\alpha$ some package $\pi_\alpha$ be fixed, for some $\alpha$ a subfield $F$ contains the field $F_\alpha$, and an element $s$ is as in ``package splitting'' lemma.
-Then algebra $(F\cdot B_\alpha)_s$ is simple. \end{statement} \begin{proof} From ``package splitting'' lemma it follows that for the element $s$ we have
+\begin{proposition} Let $L$ be a constructed differential field over $K$ with some family of generating $K$-algebras $\{\,B_\alpha\,\}$.
+Suppose that for every $\alpha$ some package $\pi_\alpha$ is fixed and for some $\alpha$ a subfield $F$ contains the field $F_\alpha$, and let $s$ be the same elements as in the lemma on package splitting.
+Then the algebra $(F\cdot B_\alpha)_s$ is simple. \end{proposition} \begin{proof} By Lemma~\ref{lemma_package}, for this element $s$ we have